retropico-dev/retropico/README.md

 The main goal was to make a cheap handheld capable of running a few 8 bit consoles on a homemade tiny device, which can be "easily" (with a few soldering skills) done at a reasonable price.
 Finally, it would be totally open source, of course.
 The cost of the device is currently ~30€ for the components (and shipping).
 Building instructions and documentation is in the work.

 The "retropico" os currently support four 8 bits consoles inducing the nes, gameboy, master system and game gear.
 While a lot of work has been put into porting the emulated systems (including 60fps, sram support, ...), the emulation is far from perfect.
 A few games won't run, more will have graphical glitches, but the fun is here.

+I use [JetBrains CLion](https://www.jetbrains.com/clion/) IDE for all my open sources projects, thanks to the support !